yike5460/shortvideo-online/README.md

    - Combined search across visual, audio, and text modalities using respective embeddings
    - Weighted multi-modal search using combined embeddings from `video_metadata.semantic_vectors`

-Best practice for the selection between segment_visual.segment_visual_embedding and search_metadata.semantic_vectors.visual_embedding depends on your search requirements,
+Best practice for the selection between `segment_visual.segment_visual_embedding` and `video_metadata.semantic_vectors.visual_embedding` depends on your search requirements:
-- Start with search_metadata.semantic_vectors.visual_embedding to quickly filter relevant videos
+- Start with `video_metadata.semantic_vectors.visual_embedding` to quickly filter relevant videos
-- Then use segment_visual.segment_visual_embedding to find specific matching segments within those videos This two-step approach provides both efficiency and precision.
+- Then use `segment_visual.segment_visual_embedding` to find specific matching segments within those videos

+This two-step approach provides both efficiency and precision.
 For example, if searching for "a scene with a sunset over the ocean":
-- First use the global embedding to find videos that likely contain sunset scenes
+1. First use the global embedding to find videos that likely contain sunset scenes
-- Then use segment embeddings to pinpoint the exact moments where sunsets appear Same rule for audio and text search.
+2. Then use segment embeddings to pinpoint the exact moments where sunsets appear
+3. Finally, use `segment_visual_objects.label` and confidence scores to verify the presence of specific objects

+Same approach applies for audio and text search, using their respective global and segment-level embeddings.

-### Backend Architecture
+#### Backend Architecture

 1. **Storage Layer**
    - **Amazon S3**